BlazingWaters/BlazingWaters.github.io/_posts/2025-03-09-introduction.md

 > Danger prompt will be for any content warnings or similarly extreme subject matter.
 {: .prompt-danger }

-> ## Warning's to highlight spoiler alerts, in case you want to avoid something you became intersted in.
-They will also be marked by Header Size 2 (or 3, getting a feel) to make them visible by both you, and the TOC.
+> ## Warning's to highlight spoiler alerts, doubly marked by Header Size 2 (or 3, getting a feel) for peer and TOC visibilty.
 {: .prompt-warning }

 > Tip will have, well, various tips/tricks/special detail that I want to emphasize.